IBM/deploy-graph-db-container/README.md

 4. Open OrientDB dashboard

-    Get information about the service to see which NodePort was assigned.
+    Get information about the deployed OrientDB service to see which NodePort was assigned for OrientDB's HTTP port 2480.
     ```
     $ kubectl describe service orientdbservice
     ```